MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-demand-and-supply.md

 Over time, dynamic order tracking links become out of balance since the entire order tracking network is not rearranged until a demand or supply event is actually closed.

-Before balancing supply by demand, the program deletes all existing order tracking links.
+Before balancing supply by demand, application deletes all existing order tracking links.
 Then during the balancing procedure, when a demand or supply event is closed, it establishes new order tracking links between the demand and supply.

 > [!NOTE]
 >  Even if the item is not set up for dynamic order tracking, the planned system will create balanced order tracking links as explained above.